perryOnCrack/perryoncrack.github.io/apps/rez.md

 ### Version 1.13 (TBD)

 - New Feature
-    - (Android 15+) Private Space support
+    - Private Space support (Android 15+)

 - Bug Fixes
     - Quick Launch now properly shrinks to disappearance when pulling up.

-- Other Changes
+- Changes
+    - Screen Rotation is now default to enable for device with a 3:2 screen
+    - is now moved to Customization Settings.
     - Minor optimizations for scribble gesture calculation.

 ### Version 1.12.1-fix1 (2025-03-28)